LauriKomulainen/GatedSpindle-Automatic-Sleep-Spindle-Detection/README.md

 ### 1. Data Preprocessing Pipeline
 To ensure high-quality input for the neural network, the raw EEG signals undergo a strict preprocessing pipeline:
-* **Bandpass Filtering:** Signals are filtered between 0.3 Hz and 30 Hz using a 4th-order Butterworth filter to remove DC drift and high-frequency muscle artifacts.
+* **Bandpass Filtering:** Signals are filtered between 0.3 Hz and 30 Hz using a 4th-order Butterworth filter
 * **Sleep Stage Stratification:** Training and inference are explicitly restricted to NREM sleep stages (N2 and N3).
 Epochs classified as Wake or REM are excluded to reduce false positives.
 * **Instance Normalization:** Each 5-second input window is normalized independently (Z-score normalization).
 This approach mitigates the issue of amplitude variability between different subjects.